 The above cmake configuration run will create an xgboost.sln solution file in the build directory.
-Build this solution in release mode as a x64 build, either from Visual studio or from command line:
+Build this solution in Release mode, either from Visual studio or from command line:

+'''

 cmake --build . --target xgboost --config Release

+'''

 To speed up compilation, run multiple jobs in parallel by appending option -- /MP.